hatamiarash7/cdn-go/docs/BaseFirewallSettings.md

 HasVerifySni returns a boolean if a field has been set.

+### GetSkipGlobalWhitelist

+`func (o *BaseFirewallSettings) GetSkipGlobalWhitelist() bool`

+GetSkipGlobalWhitelist returns the SkipGlobalWhitelist field if non-nil, zero value otherwise.

+### GetSkipGlobalWhitelistOk

+`func (o *BaseFirewallSettings) GetSkipGlobalWhitelistOk() (*bool, bool)`

+GetSkipGlobalWhitelistOk returns a tuple with the SkipGlobalWhitelist field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSkipGlobalWhitelist

+`func (o *BaseFirewallSettings) SetSkipGlobalWhitelist(v bool)`

+SetSkipGlobalWhitelist sets SkipGlobalWhitelist field to given value.

+### HasSkipGlobalWhitelist

+`func (o *BaseFirewallSettings) HasSkipGlobalWhitelist() bool`

+HasSkipGlobalWhitelist returns a boolean if a field has been set.

+### SetSkipGlobalWhitelistNil

+`func (o *BaseFirewallSettings) SetSkipGlobalWhitelistNil(b bool)`

+ SetSkipGlobalWhitelistNil sets the value for SkipGlobalWhitelist to be an explicit nil

+### UnsetSkipGlobalWhitelist
+`func (o *BaseFirewallSettings) UnsetSkipGlobalWhitelist()`

+UnsetSkipGlobalWhitelist ensures that no value is present for SkipGlobalWhitelist, not even an explicit nil
+### GetSkipGlobalFirewall

+`func (o *BaseFirewallSettings) GetSkipGlobalFirewall() bool`

+GetSkipGlobalFirewall returns the SkipGlobalFirewall field if non-nil, zero value otherwise.

+### GetSkipGlobalFirewallOk

+`func (o *BaseFirewallSettings) GetSkipGlobalFirewallOk() (*bool, bool)`

+GetSkipGlobalFirewallOk returns a tuple with the SkipGlobalFirewall field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSkipGlobalFirewall

+`func (o *BaseFirewallSettings) SetSkipGlobalFirewall(v bool)`

+SetSkipGlobalFirewall sets SkipGlobalFirewall field to given value.

+### HasSkipGlobalFirewall

+`func (o *BaseFirewallSettings) HasSkipGlobalFirewall() bool`

+HasSkipGlobalFirewall returns a boolean if a field has been set.

+### SetSkipGlobalFirewallNil

+`func (o *BaseFirewallSettings) SetSkipGlobalFirewallNil(b bool)`

+ SetSkipGlobalFirewallNil sets the value for SkipGlobalFirewall to be an explicit nil

+### UnsetSkipGlobalFirewall
+`func (o *BaseFirewallSettings) UnsetSkipGlobalFirewall()`

+UnsetSkipGlobalFirewall ensures that no value is present for SkipGlobalFirewall, not even an explicit nil

 [[Back to Model list]](HOW-TO.md#documentation-for-models) [[Back to API list]](HOW-TO.md#documentation-for-api-endpoints) [[Back to README]](HOW-TO.md)